TransformCore/security-guide-for-developers/README.md

 - be careful using &lt;script src&gt; unless you have complete control over the script that is loaded
 - if submitting a form modifies data or stage, use POST not GET
 - avoid [SQL injection](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet) / javascript injection by ensuring all queries are [parameterised](https://www.owasp.org/index.php/Query_Parameterization_Cheat_Sheet) (and / or use e.g. an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping), [Active Record](http://www.martinfowler.com/eaaCatalog/activeRecord.html))
-- protect against cross site scripting [(XSS)](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) by escaping / sanitising untrusted data using a standard security encoding library.
-Also consider using [Content Security Policy] (https://w3c.github.io/webappsec-csp/2/) headers to whitelist assets a page can load
+- protect against cross site scripting [(XSS)](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) by escaping / sanitising untrusted data using a standard security encoding library
+- consider using [Content Security Policy](https://w3c.github.io/webappsec-csp/2/) headers to whitelist assets a page can load with e.g. default-src, script-src, style-src, img-src, form-action, media-src	 etc.
 - protect against cross site request forgery [(CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) which target state-changing requests.
 Check standard headers to verify the request is same origin AND check a CSRF token
-- ensure that resources you load are as expected by using [subresource integrity](https://www.w3.org/TR/SRI/)
+- ensure that resources you load are as expected by using [subresource integrity](https://www.w3.org/TR/SRI/) to mitigate attacks e.g. on CDNs by specifying a base64-encoded cryptographic hash of a resource (file) you’re telling the browser to fetch
 - use HTTP Strict Transport Security [(HSTS)](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security_Cheat_Sheet) with e.g. a "Strict-Transport-Security: max-age=8640000; includeSubDomains" HTTP Header to protected against SSL strip attacks.
 Consider entering your domain into the [HSTS preload list](https://hstspreload.appspot.com/)
 - protect against [clickjacking](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet) by using the "X-Frame-Options: DENY" HTTP Header
 - Don’t use [JSONP](http://stackoverflow.com/questions/3839966/can-anyone-explain-what-jsonp-is-in-layman-terms) to send sensitive data.
 Since JSONP is valid JavaScript, it’s not protected by the same-origin policy
 - do not eval any non-verified String (e.g. don't eval a String expected to contain JSON - use JSON.parse instead)
-- do not store session ids in [LocalStorage](https://www.sitepoint.com/html5-local-storage-revisited/).
-Think carefully before putting any sensitive data in local storage, even when encrypted
+- think carefully before putting any sensitive data in [LocalStorage](https://www.sitepoint.com/html5-local-storage-revisited/), even when encrypted
 - prefer sessionStorage to localStorage if persistence longer than the browser session is not required
 - validate URLs passed to XMLHttpRequest.open (browsers allow these to be cross-domain)
 - only use [WebSockets](http://www.html5rocks.com/en/tutorials/websockets/basics/) over TLS (wss://) and be aware that communication can be spoofed / hijacked through XSS